BookOps-CAT/bookops-worldcat/docs/index.md

 **Supported OCLC web services:**

-At the moment, the wrapper supports only OAuth 2.0 endpoints and flows, specifically, it uses Client Credential Grant and Access Token.
+At the moment, the wrapper supports only OAuth 2.0 endpoints and flows.
+The specific protocols are Client Credential Grant and Access Token.

 [WorldCat Search API](https://www.oclc.org/developer/develop/web-services.en.html) provides developer-level access to WorldCat for bibliographic, holdings and location data.
 It requires credentials - WSkey only.
 It allows searching and retrieving bibliographic records for books, videos, music, and other formats.